Rate this page:

 Dialogflow CX setup

-In this example, we create a distinct Live Agent page that is loaded after a transfer intent.
-Setup the Entry fulfillment just like the Call Transfer example above.
+In this scenario, we establish a separate Live Agent page that is loaded after a transfer intent.
+Configure the Entry fulfillment in a manner similar to the Call Transfer example provided earlier.

-Dialogflow CX allows creating custom events if you go to Event handlers on your page.
-Click on the plus sign next to Event handlers or Add event handler from the Event handlers frame.
+Dialogflow CX enables you to create custom events by navigating to the Event handlers section on your page.
+Click on the plus sign next to Event handlers or select Add event handler from the Event handlers frame.

 Change your agent’s voice

-Dialogflow CX does not include a user interface for selecting your agent’s synthesized voice (unlike Dialogflow ES).
-However, the voice can be specified programmatically inside VoxEngine.
+Dialogflow CX lacks a user interface for selecting your agent’s synthesized voice, unlike Dialogflow ES.
+However, the voice can be programmatically specified within VoxEngine.

 Any Google Cloud text-to-speech voice can be used, including different languages.
 See the list of available Google Cloud text-to-speech voices here.